-The NC conducted an annual review of the independence of the Directors based on their self-declaration in the Directors' Independence Checklist, as well as their respective performance in the Board and Board Committee meetings.
-The review was carried out in February 2021, taking into account the listing rules and 2018 CG Code on circumstances in which a director would not be deemed independent.
-For non-executive IDs who have served beyond 9 years, they will be subjected to a more rigorous review.
+In February 2023, the NC conducted an annual review of the independence of the Directors based on their self-declaration in the Directors' Independence Checklist, respective performance in the Board and Board Committee meetings, and peer assessments of the individual Director's performance.
+Non-Executive IDs were subjected to a more rigorous review.